Analida's Ethnic Spoon

 Instructions to make bacalaitos step by step

-Here are the step by step photos to make delicious bacalaitos from start to finish.
+Here are the step-by-step photos to make delicious bacalaitos from start to finish.

 A photo showing soaking the salted cod to make bacalaitos and the step to simmer in a pan.